barretojs/freecodecamp/timestamp-microservice/README.md

 Made using NestJS

-To run: npm run start:dev (start the server on nodemon)
+To run in development mode: npm run start:dev (start the server on nodemon)

+To run in production mode: npm run start:prod (compile and start)

 To test: npm run test or npm run test:cov (test with jest or coverage report)